AT THE CORE OF OUR WORK:

 If it becomes legible too quickly,

 misplace a piece.
+Break it.
+Obscure it.

 Shift the frame.